 - 1 mozzarella ball torn into small pieces

-- 1 handful cherries stems and stones removed
+- 1 handful cherries stems and pits removed

 - 1 handful blackberries